Happy New Year!

 Life is full of these unexpected moments and, without building slack into the system, they might just break it.

-Earlier this year, we exposed a vast conspiracy against date night.
+Last year, we exposed a vast conspiracy against date night.
 That's right, your kids, your friends, your co-workers, big tech, and geopolitical events are all working together in a coordinated effort to ensure that you and your partner never go on another date night.

 The solution?
 Build new date night habits.
 It starts with planning date night in advance.
 But you must then defend it from a world intent on destroying your night together.